bolenton/bolenton.github.io/about.md

 comments: false
 ---

-Greetings!
-My name is Taurus Omejia.
-I recently fell into web development.
-There is so much to learn in this space.
-It seems there's something new popping up everyday.
-Its overwhelming!
-Nevertheless I am loving this journey.
-I have learned so much in such a short peroid of time, and I am committed to sticking with it.

 Currently I am a web developer at Exigo Office, learning .Net with C#.
 Before starting at Exigo, I attended an in person coding bootcamp called [EpicU](http://www.epicu.org/){:target="_blank"}.